GaloisInc/crucible/doc/tutorial/tutorial.md

 Cryptol code from SAWScript commands, the Cryptol code is placed within double brackets `{{` and `}}`.

-The `prove_print` command can verify the validity of such an assertion, and print out the results of verification.
+The `prove` command can verify the validity of such an assertion.
 The `abc` parameter indicates what theorem prover to use; SAWScript offers support for many other SAT and SMT solvers as well as user definable simplification tactics.